isomerpages/moe-bartleysec/_our-holistic-curriculum/Student Development/Sexuality Education.md

 **10.** Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 **11.** Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
-The completed form is to be submitted by 21/03/2022.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/BSS%20SED%20Form%202022%20with%20acknowledgement.pdf).
+The completed form is to be submitted by **21/03/2022.**

-**12.** Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
-The completed form is to be submitted by 21/03/2022.
+**12.** Parents who wish to opt their children out of the **eTeens** programme need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/eTeens%20Opt%20Out%20Form%202022.pdf).
+The completed form is to be submitted by **21/03/2022**.

 **13.** Parents can contact the school at Tel: 62889013 for discussion or to seek clarification about the school’s sexuality education programme.

 **14.** Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.